saptaktakalkar/pluribus-ansible/ansible/readme_json.md

           * _1_ - for failure
           * _Cannot determine_ - if there is a weird behaviour
       * `task` field contains task name and task id of the task which is running.
-      * `hosts` field contains the host name in which the execution is happening and host name contains the various attributes for a task which tells about the details on execution of a task in that host.
+      * `hosts` field contains the host name where the task execution is happening and host name contains the various attributes for a task which tells about the details on execution of a task in that host.

 ### There are 6 fixed attributes inside the hosts field which are: